Cyber-Labs/Session-Reports/report-template.md

 ## Summary
 {A detailed summary of the session.
 Use markdown to add subheadings, bullet points as needed.}

+## Agenda for the next session
+{Briefly explain plans for the next session}

 ## Credits
 <!-- Include the Conducted by heading only if someone conducted the session.
 If it was a session without a specific instructor (For e.g., a common reading session or a mini-hackathon), ignore it. -->
 *Conducted by:* {Instructor}